OfficeDev/office-js-docs-pr/docs/outlook/troubleshoot-outlook-add-in-activation.md

 - **Time spent on evaluating all regular expressions of a read add-in in Outlook on Windows and on Mac**.
 By default, for each read add-in, Outlook must finish evaluating all the regular expressions in its activation rules within one second.
 Otherwise, Outlook retries up to three times and makes the add-in unavailable if Outlook can't complete the evaluation.
 Outlook displays a message in the notification bar that the add-in is unavailable.
 The amount of time available for your regular expression can be modified by setting a group policy or a registry key.

    > [!NOTE]
-   > If Outlook on Windows or on Mac makes a read add-in unavailable, the read add-in becomes unavailable on the same mailbox in Outlook on the web, on mobile devices, and on new Outlook on Windows (preview).
+   > If Outlook on Windows or on Mac makes a read add-in unavailable, the read add-in becomes unavailable on the same mailbox in Outlook on the web, on mobile devices, and in new Outlook on Windows (preview).

 ## See also